At EnergySage, we hear a lot of solar myths. Here are some of the top ones most in need of busting.

 Many people are under the assumption that solar panels are a luxury purchase, and strictly an option for affluent people.
 This isn’t true – thanks to the falling costs of solar and the accessibility of financing options, solar is a feasible option for many property owners.

 The cost of solar has dropped substantially in the last decade – in 2008, the average cost of a solar panel installation was $8.82 per watt.
-For comparison, the average cost for solar quoted on EnergySage in the first half of 2018 was $3.12.
+For comparison, the average cost for solar quoted on EnergySage now is $2.77 per watt.

 As far as financing options go, there are solar loans and leases available for no money down.
 If your solar installation covers 100 percent of your electricity needs and your monthly solar finance payment is lower than your typical electricity bill, you’ll see savings right off the bat.

 Solar myth #3: “Going solar means going off the grid”

 It is possible to install an off-grid solar panel system with the use of solar batteries, but the majority of solar panel installations are grid-tied.
 This allows you to use solar energy produced by your system during the day and draw electricity from the grid after the sun is down.